What is a Correct Approach for AED Pad Placement for Infants and Young Children?

 Position the first pad on the infant’s chest, just below the right collarbone.

-4. Place the Second AED Pad:
+4. Place the Second AED Pad

 Place the second pad on the infant’s back, between the shoulder blades, ensuring the pads do not overlap.
+Be mindful that the two-finger technique can help you place the pads properly, especially in tight areas.

 5. Check for Proper Connection